Pattern Localisation in the Swift-Hohenberg Equation via Slowly Varying Spatial Heterogeneity: Simulations of Heterogeneous Pattern Localisation

 We first consider varying the amplitude of a simple cosine heterogeneity in the cubic-quintic case.
 We plot solutions in \cref{fig:sub_35}, using vertical red lines to denote local Turing conditions, vertical blue lines to denote local Maxwell points, and vertical green lines to denote local fold points.
 As before, we observe a sharp drop in pattern amplitude, particularly for smaller values of $\eps$ (cf \cref{fig:homog_het_comparison}).
 Roughly speaking, the Turing and fold points seem to fail to locate the region of confinement, whereas the Maxwell point approximates it well for most choices of $r(x)$ and $\eps$.
 We do observe noticeable disagreement in panel (f), and for many other nonlinearities we see different kinds of disagreements with the local theory proposed here, but nevertheless find some evidence that local Maxwell points can predict pattern confinement, particularly for odd-ordered nonlinearities with moderate amplitude heterogeneities.
 As one might expect, in the subcritical case the local linear stability theory presented in \cref{sec_Localisation} fails in all cases to account for the confinement of the pattern, though it is usually a subset of the patterning regions found in most cases (with some exceptions, as noted below).

 In contrast, nonlinearities {including} even-ordered terms typically led to solutions where the local Maxwell point only occasionally predicted the confined pattern region.
 Some examples are shown in \cref{fig:sub_23_nonlinearities}.
-Perhaps more strikingly, this nonlinearity also led to local regions of the solution approximately following a different local equilibrium (that is, one of the polynomial solutions of \cref{main_sh0} one obtains setting $\eps=0$).
-Different simulations with varied initial conditions (e.g.~using the same random perturbations of $u=0$ but taking a different random seed) also led to solutions where different parts of the domain contained oscillatory `patterned' states interspersed with more smoothly varying `local' equilibria.
+Perhaps more strikingly, this nonlinearity also led to local regions of the solution approximately following a different local equilibrium (that is, {a nonzero solution of the $x$}-dependent polynomial one gets from \cref{main_sh0} on setting $\eps=0$ and considering time-independent solutions).
+Such `local equilibria' solutions vary in $x$ in a predictable way, but are beyond the scope of the analysis done in preceding sections on the stability of $u=0$.} Different simulations with varied initial conditions (e.g.~using the same random perturbations of $u=0$ but taking a different random seed) also led to solutions where different parts of the domain contained oscillatory `patterned' states interspersed with more smoothly varying `local' equilibria.
 While it appears the Maxwell point idea works better for larger amplitudes, this is {observed to be extensively driven by} larger amplitudes drastically increasing the speed at which the solution moves through the bifurcation.
-Hence, a more accurate theory of the slow passage through this structure must account not only for the value of $r(x)$ where the pattern is no longer energetically favorable, but also the nonlinearity and the speed at which the heterogeneous solution passes this point.
+Hence, a more accurate theory of the slow passage through this structure must account not only for the value of $r(x)$ where the pattern is no longer energetically favorable, but also the nonlinearity and the speed at which the heterogeneous solution passes this point. {We note that numerical continuation results in \cite{kao2014spatial} for the quadratic-cubic nonlinearity also reinforce some of the complexity in these quadratic cases, demonstrating the existence of asymmetric branches and changes in stability of different branches due to the non-zero mean of patterned solutions.}